 You may also wish to know why something to believe in first has to be told about before it is up to frantically sought, not why stars and strengthening ideals without solid foundation under them, must shine.

-1. In a sincere society people tend to be fond of dancing.
+In a sincere society people tend to be fond of dancing.
+And fit expressivity is something one is supposed to manage well for most part.

 "I'm a great believer in the mild in cartooning.
 I'm a great believer in mild caricatures . . .
 I hate this business of overreacting." - Charles M. Schulz

-Be an artist to give your family a respectable life and give millions to charities if you can
+1. Be an artist to give your family a respectable life and give millions to charities if you can.

 In Kindergarten a teacher told him, "Someday, Charles, you're going to be an artist."
 Schulz later recalled he thought he was born to draw comic strips.
 "I think I was."
 The earliest ambition he could remember was "to produce a daily comic strip".